zigpy/zha-device-handlers/tuya.md

 # Using the datapoints to develop a Tuya Quirk

 Once the DPs are identified, the quirk can be built.
 See below for all available methods.
+For each DP, identify the correct replacement for the quirk.
+For commonly used replacements, such as a power configuration cluster, we can use a convenience method, such as `.tuya_battery`.

+Note: Convenience methods will only work once, if your device has multiple clusters, such as on_off, use multiple `.tuya_switch` calls instead.

+For more complex replacements you may need to use a lower level method, such as `.tuya_dp_attribute` or even `.tuya_dp` and `.tuya_attribute`.

+All V2 QuirkBuilder methods are available, so using `.tuya_dp` to add a DP converter then `.adds` is valid.

+Once the quirk is complete, enable custom quirks and test.

 ## Example Tuya Quirk